lnferris/ocean_data_tools/paper/paper.md

 # Acknowledgements

-I am grateful to the Virginia Institute of Marine Science for financial support.
-I also thank the many organizations providing ongoing freely-available data to the oceanography community.
-These include (but are not limited to) Argo, the HYCOM consortium, the Copernicus Programme, the International Global Ship-based Hydrographic Investigations Program (GO-SHIP), and the National Oceanic and Atmospheric Administration.
+The Virginia Institute of Marine Science provided financial support for this project.
+I am grateful to Donglai Gong for supporting my interest in open-source software and for ongoing mentorship.
+I also thank the many organizations providing freely-available data to the oceanography community.
+These include (but are not limited to) Argo, the HYCOM consortium, the Copernicus Programme, the International Global Ship-based Hydrographic Investigations Program (GO-SHIP), and the National Oceanic and Atmospheric Administration (NOAA).
 This paper is Contribution No.xxxx of the Virginia Institute of Marine Science, William & Mary.

 # References